 Enid is a grand place to live because of her people, her community spirit, family fun opportunities, some special areanas for sports and entertainment, and a variety of non-profit agencies that contribute to the Quality of Life.

-Drive by today and you will see the progress as they continue to transform a 20,000 square foot former warehouse-distribution facility into a department store of bargains for community shoppers.
+Drive by this transformed 20,000 square foot former warehouse-distribution facility that is now a department store of bargains for community shoppers.

 The brick and block building is enhanced by an upscale color scheme and beautiful awnings, including a barrel-awning over the front entrance.
 In addition, Park Avenue Thrift personnel landscaped their premises in a manner worthy of a business located in historic downtown Enid.
 Multi-trunk, tree crepe myrtles stand sentry on South Grand and East Park Avenues.
 A former loading dock has been turned into an outdoor veranda with attractive plants, seating and a water feature.